TEFL Accreditation: What is it and why is it important?

 We can divide TEFL accreditation bodies into several types.
 Firstly, there are organisations which accredit only TEFL courses.

-The two most widely recognised of these are Cambridge University and Trinity College London, which moderate and accredit the CELTA and Trinity Cert TESOL respectively.
-These are probably the most widely recognised and accepted certifications internationally.
+The two most widely recognised of these are Cambridge University and Trinity College London, which moderate and accredit the CELTA and Trinity Cert TESOL respectively, two of the most widely recognised and accepted certifications internationally.
 CELTA and Trinity Cert TESOL also have the advantage of being government-regulated, by Ofqual (mentioned above) at level 5 on their Regulated Qualifications Framework (RQF) in the UK.
 An RQF Level 5 qualification is the equivalent of a Foundation Degree or Diploma of Higher Education in the UK.

-Some other examples of specialist TEFL accreditors are the International Accreditation of TESOL Qualifying Organisations (IATQUO), which validates some courses in France, Spain and the Czech Republic, and the Online TEFL and TESOL Standards Agency (OTTSA), which accredits online TEFL courses.
+Some other examples of specialist TEFL accreditors are the International Accreditation of TESOL Qualifying Organisations (IATQUO), which validates some courses in France, Spain and the Czech Republic, as well as some online courses, and Accreditat, which accredits mainly online and some in-person TEFL courses.
 These are private, non-government-regulated bodies.

 What doesn’t count as TEFL accreditation?